stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```

-A failed/exception throwing function is not automatically retried by the framework.
+A *failed/exception throwing* function is not automatically retried by the framework.

 Instead it must be manually re-invoked by using the function instance’s associated control-panel.

+**Control Panel:**

 Using the function’s control panel both the parameter and scrapbook may be changed before the function is retried.

 For instance, assuming it is determined that the products where not shipped for a certain order, then the following code re-invokes the order with the scrapbook changed accordingly.

 ```csharp